baetyl/baetyl/doc/us-en/overview/OpenEdge-design.md

     return event
 ```

-_**TIP**: In the native process mode, to run [sayhi.py](https://github.com/baidu/openedge/tree/5010a0d8a4fc56241d5febbc03fdf1b3ec28905e/example/native/var/db/openedge/module/func-nyeosbbch/sayhi.py) provided by this codebase, you need to install python2.7 yourself, and you need to install protobuf3, grpcio, pyyaml based on python2.7 (`pip install grpcio protobuf pyyaml`)._
+_**TIP**: In the native process mode, to run [sayhi.py](https://github.com/baidu/openedge/tree/5010a0d8a4fc56241d5febbc03fdf1b3ec28905e/example/native/var/db/openedge/module/func-nyeosbbch/sayhi.py) provided by this codebase, you need to install python2.7 yourself, and you need to install protobuf3, grpcio based on python2.7 (`pip install grpcio protobuf`)._

 In addition, for the construction of the native process mode python script runtime environment, it is recommended to build a virtual environment through virtualenv, and install related dependencies on this basis, the relevant steps are as follows: